LukioTools/trioprint/README.md

    - Use a dedicated tablet or any device with a browser as the user interface.
 Personally I use old ipad.
 The only place where I allow Apple device to be used.

 7. **Updates**:
    - For firmware updates, use the OTA feature or connect via USB to the ESP32 for updates after assembling the printer.
 Printers own USB port can't be used!
-Currently versioning is based on time at compile.
-And if new version is detected, your preferenses are reseted.
+Currently versioning is based on time at compile. `__TIME__` And if new version is detected, your preferences are reseted.

 ## Dependencies
 - [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32): Required for ESP32 development.